NeoMutt

 Timestamp an Attachment.

-void mutt_update_encoding (struct Body *a, struct ConfigSubset *sub)
+void mutt_update_encoding (struct Body *b, struct ConfigSubset *sub)

 Update the encoding type.